 Do I need a referral to make an appointment?

-What training and experience do your Psychologists have?
+What training and experience do your clinicians have?

 All our Psychologists are trained in post graduate level of Psychology, with extensive experience in public and private mental health settings.
 Psychologists are a regulated and legislated profession under the Australian Health Practitioner Regulation Agency.
 Each of our Psychologists have their individual areas of interests, and you can see this on our practitioners page.

 Will my sessions be covered by Medicare or Insurance?